-A person could become befuddled looking at the codes and banking terms a bank statement uses to describe transactions.
-One phrase everyone should decode is pending withdrawal.
-A pending transaction is one that will be completed in the near future.
-The bank knows about it, but the funds haven’t been moved.
-A withdrawal, meanwhile, takes funds from your account.
+With so many different codes and banking terms financial institutions use on bank statements to describe transactions, it's easy to see how a person could become befuddled trying to make heads or tails of it all.
+However, one such phrase that everyone should learn to decode is pending withdrawal.
+A pending withdrawal or transaction is one that will be completed in the near future.
+The bank knows about it, but the funds have not yet been moved.
+A withdrawal, meanwhile, takes funds from your account immediately.
 Together, the words pending withdrawal mean funds are leaving your account soon, perhaps in one to three business days.

-Withdrawals include ATM transactions, checks you've written, debit card purchases -- these called point of sale transactions -- and automated clearing house transactions.
+Withdrawals are things that include ATM transactions, checks you've written, debit card purchases – also called point of sale transactions – and automated clearing house transactions.
 ACH withdrawals include electronic checks you've approved and automatic withdrawals, perhaps used to pay recurring bills.
 It's important to know that pending withdrawals don't include checks you've written, even if the bank is about to pay them.
-Only those transactions your bank knows about because they were electronically authorized when you initiated them fall under the pending withdrawals umbrella.
+Only those transactions your bank knows about, because they were electronically authorized when you initiated them, fall under the pending withdrawals umbrella.

 Pending withdrawals affect how much money you can immediately access.
-To know your open funds, check your available balance -- not your current balance, ledger balance or posted balance.
+To know your open funds, check your available balance – not your current balance, ledger balance or posted balance.
 Only the available balance has already subtracted the pending withdrawals your bank will pay in the near future.
-That makes the available balance closer to financial reality.
-Remember though -- the available balance does not include checks you've written that have not yet cleared.
+This includes debit purchases, ATM withdrawals as well as electronic transfers.
+That makes the available balance closer to financial reality of what you actually have in your account to spend.
+Remember though, the available balance does not include checks you've written that have not yet cleared.

 - Jupiterimages/Creatas/Getty Images